nikumar1206/daily_projects/w1d4/README.md

 Take any questions on Perilous Procs.
 Remind them that like nauseating numbers, some of the later problems are challening and can take a while to solve.

 Students should not feel discouraged if they were unable to reach a solution for some of these problems.
-Reassure them that if they were able to understand everything in the RSpec exercies, then they are in great shape for the course.
+Reassure them that if they were able to understand everything in the RSpec exercises, then they are in great shape for the course.

 ## Elaborative Interrogation
 - What is the difference between a proc and a block?